13 picks across 12 settled. Auto-rendered from picks/nba.json.

 SV Reclassification: Statcast's “SV” (sweeper) classification is inconsistent across seasons.
 We built a per-pitcher mapping that examines career-average SV velocity and vertical break to reclassify each pitcher's SV as curveball (pfx_z < −0.50), slider (speed > 84 mph), or sweeper (everything else).
 This ensures clustering stability across the 2015–2026 dataset.

 Separate RHP/LHP Clustering: Rather than clustering all pitchers together, we split by handedness first.
 This prevents the dominant handedness signal from overwhelming the pitch-mix features.
-Each hand gets its own StandardScaler, K-Means model, and PCA projection.
-The X-axis offset (+5/-5) in PCA space creates the visual "galaxy" separation in the Atlas view.
+Each hand gets its own StandardScaler, GMM model, and PCA projection.
+The X-axis offset (+5/−5) in PCA space creates the visual highway divider in the city view.

 Medoid over Centroid: Archetype representatives are chosen as the geometric medoid (the real pitcher that minimizes total distance to all cluster members), not the mathematical centroid.
 This means every archetype profile references an actual pitcher's stats, not a phantom average that no real pitcher matches.